-We begin by documenting significant differences in the gap across syllabi.
+We begin our analysis by documenting significant differences in the gap across syllabi.
 To move a syllabus from the 25th to the 75th percentile of the gap distribution, approximately half of its content would have to be replaced with newer knowledge.
-Most of this variation occurs across courses and instructors, within field and course levels; a smaller share can be attributed to differences across fields and course levels.
+A small share of this variation can be attributed to differences across fields and course levels.
 To account for these differences, the rest of our analysis compares syllabi within each field, course level, and year.
-The average syllabus in our data is more similar to newer than to older knowledge: Multiplying the gap by 100 for simplicity, its average equals 95.
+Most of the observed variation in the education-innovation gap (about a quarter) occurs within schools, across courses taught by different instructors.
+The impact of instructors can also be seen from the fact that the gap of the typical course remains stable over time, but it declines significantly when the instructor of a course changes.